cbaggers/tables/plan-again.md

 ## Requests

 a `request` is a message to the tables system to do some work (usually run a query).
-When a request is made an `event` is returned.
+When a request is made an `flag` is returned.

 `request`s go into a `request-queue`.